rayjsales/rayjsales/README.md

 - **Database Management**: Experienced in both SQL (MySQL) and NoSQL (MongoDB, Sanity) databases.

-- **Programming Languages**: Skilled in Javascript, Python and C#, enabling me to create versatile and robust solutions.
+- **Programming Languages**: Skilled in JavaScript/TypeScript, Python and C#, enabling me to create versatile and robust solutions.

 - **Testing and CI/CD**: Knowledgeable in unit testing (black box, white box, random testing), Continuous Integration, and performing pull requests to ensure code quality and collaboration.